HeyJoFlyer/docker-uwsgi/README.md

 ´´´bash
 docker compose up -d
 ´´´
+It uses macbre/nginx-http3 as nginx image for http3 server.
 To start nginx you need to ´cd nginx´ and:
 ´´´bash
 docker compose up -d